-- Exceeded our target for core pre-tax statutory income for Genworth Life Insurance Company ("GLIC") and its consolidated life insurance subsidiaries. - Exceeded the targets for LTC operational excellence and customer service for timeliness in phone speed to answer, claims eligibility, inventory and payments. - Positioned the business for long-term sustainability through: (i) execution of in-force strategic initiatives of supporting CareScout growth initiatives; (ii) continued implementation of LTC litigation settlements; and (iii) implementation of the new U.S. GAAP accounting guidance related to the recognition and measurement of long-duration insurance contracts, commonly known as Long-Duration Targeted Improvements ("LDTI").
+- Exceeded our internal targets for in-force rate action ("IFA") approvals and premium rate actions filed on our legacy blocks of long-term care insurance ("LTC") in execution of our multi-year rate action plan. - Exceeded our target for core pre-tax statutory income for Genworth Life Insurance Company ("GLIC") and its consolidated life insurance subsidiaries. - Exceeded the targets for LTC operational excellence and customer service for timeliness in phone speed to answer, claims eligibility, inventory and payments. - Positioned the business for long-term sustainability through: (i) execution of in-force strategic initiatives of supporting CareScout growth initiatives; (ii) continued implementation of LTC litigation settlements; and (iii) implementation of the new U.S. GAAP accounting guidance related to the recognition and measurement of long-duration insurance contracts, commonly known as Long-Duration Targeted Improvements ("LDTI").
 Strengthened and expanded the focus on human capital through enhancing employee engagement, diversity, equity, and inclusion efforts.